This is a summary of an ELTChat for the benefit of the #ELTChat community

 As the discussions continued and interweaved, an interesting question started to emerge: if qualities of good Teacher Trainers are identical to those of good Teachers, can all good Teachers be(come) good Teacher Trainers?
 Marisa Constantinides thought yes, though this does not happen in practice.
 The question is whether this means in theory it is not in fact possible.

 Related to this was the other question of whether a good Teacher Trainer needed to be (or have been) a good Teacher (and therefore, an elite Teacher Trainer – however one would define such a person – would have needed to have been or be an elite Teacher).
 This led to a brief digression into sports which suggested that several tweeters thought “not necessarily”: sports coaches are usually reasonable at their game, but often no more than that.

 theteacherjames 09:25pm @rliberni Jose Mourinho wasn’t a particularly good footballer! #eltchat

-cerirhiannon 09:26pm #eltchat you need to recognize good teaching (and bad) and be able to help others recognize it and move towards it (coach analogy)
+cerirhiannon 09:26pm #eltchat you need to recognise good teaching (and bad) and be able to help others recognise it and move towards it (coach analogy)

 rliberni (09:28pm) @theteacherjames I doubt it how can you teach what you are not good at? #eltchat